-In addition to the seven general purpose outputs the VK162-12 offers a optional Dallas 1-wire bridge, to allow for an additional thirty two 1-wire devices to be connected to the display.
+In addition to the seven general purpose outputs the LK162-12 offers an optional Dallas 1-wire bridge, to allow for an additional thirty two 1-wire devices to be connected to the display.
+Please talk to a sales representative for details.
 See Section 8 on page 32.

-Figure 15: Dallas 1-Wire Bridge
+Figure 16: Dallas 1-Wire Bridge